GiovaS80/chakra-tailwind/README.md

   yarn add @fortawesome/react-fontawesome@latest

   yarn add react-router-dom
-  installation NOT required for this project
+  installation NOT required for this project due to method change

   yarn add react-hook-form
+  installation NOT required for this project due to data validation method change

 # TypeScript Next.js example